 Gel coat is the most common surface coating used in the fabrication and repair of fiberglass reinforced products.
-Gel Coat is a specially formulated two-part polyester resin that is designed to be the first layer of resin applied in a mold when making a polyester or vinyl ester composite part.
+Our Low Emissions Gel Coat is a specially formulated two-part polyester resin that is designed to be the first layer of resin applied in a mold when making a polyester or vinyl ester composite part.
 It is intended to create an opaque surface which will completely block glass pattern show-through.
-Polyester resins in general, and specifically gel coats, are naturally UV resistant and properly cured parts can be submerged in water.
+Polyester resins in general, and specifically gel coats, are naturally UV resistant, and properly cured parts can be submerged in water.
 Most boats are made using gel coat with polyester resin and fiberglass.

 While gel coat can be applied by brush or roller, we strongly recommend the use of spray equipment.
 Fibre Glast offers spray guns specifically for gel coat.
 Item #126-A is a gravity fed HVLP-style gun that features a 2.5mm nozzle, which is an excellent starting point for spraying gel coat.
 The #126 gun is suitable for both small and medium areas, typically medium repairs and small parts/molds.
 Item #134-A is a pressure fed HVLP style gun.
 It features a 3.0mm nozzle and can be used for medium sized projects, typically a large repair or medium sized part or mold.
 Finally our #120-A Gel Coat Cup Gun is a dump gun.
 There are a variety of nozzle sizes available for different materials, but the primary use of this gun is to quickly apply gel coat to large areas.
 It is most frequently used for new part and mold construction rather than repairs.